thepanacealab/InternetArchive-Pharmacovigilance-Tweets/README.md

 # InternetArchive-Pharmacovigilance-Tweets

-This repository contains the code and data from the following paper -  MMining Archive.org's Twitter Stream Grab for Pharmacovigilance Research Gold - https://www.biorxiv.org/content/10.1101/859611v1
+This repository contains the code and data from the following paper -  Mining Archive.org's Twitter Stream Grab for Pharmacovigilance Research Gold - https://www.biorxiv.org/content/10.1101/859611v1

 Please use the following instructions if you intend to reproduce the results.